Base64 Encoder/Decoder

 Base64 is a group of binary-to-text encoding schemes that represent binary data (like images, files, or executable code) in an ASCII string format.
 It is called "Base64" because it uses a set of 64 characters to represent data: A-Z, a-z, 0-9, +, and /.
 It also uses = for padding at the end of the string.

 Computers store data in binary (0s and 1s).
 However, many older protocols (like email via SMTP) were designed to handle only plain text.
-If you try to send a raw image or a binary file through these systems, the data can get corrupted because some binary patterns might be interpreted as control characters (like "end of file" or "new line").
+If you try to send a raw image or a binary file through these systems, the data can get corrupted because some binary patterns might be interpreted as control characters.
+Base64 solves this by translating that binary data into a safe, printable text format.

 Common Uses for Base64